Morzine: location and accessibility

 For your lessons:

 You should bring a pen, notebook and a dictionary (optional).
 All course materials are provided.
-We offer free wi-fi access and all of our students have unlimited access to our online multimedia centre which you can access from your accommodation via a tablet/ipad or laptop.
+We offer free wi-fi access and a self-study area in the school.

 In the winter, you need boots with a grip to avoid slipping on snow/ice, a warm coat, gloves, scarf and hat.